vanyle/vanyle.github.io/src/posts/game_design_tips.md

 While it has a bit of complexity because you can interact with other player to form alliances, it is boring because the state space is very small.
 Every player can have between 0 and 4 cards, so the state space is 20 (or even less if you assume players are indistinguishable).

-But if you change the game so that 1 card represent as much gold as the number of it (Jack = 11, Queen = 12, King = 13), and the goal is to at least reach 30 but not exceed 40, the state space increases a lot as cards are no longer indistinguisable and the game becomes a more strategic and interesting (as you can lie about your card count and still make strategies)
+But if you change the game so that 1 card represent as much gold as the number of it (Jack = 11, Queen = 12, King = 13), and the goal is to at least reach 30 but not exceed 40, the state space increases a lot as cards are no longer indistinguishable and the game becomes a more strategic and interesting (as you can lie about your card count and still make strategies)

 The game is still not great as every player only has a few options every turn but it could be the start of the rules of an interesting card game.